LandonPowell/Dynamite/README.md

 * 'Intelligent Interpreting' throws an error for bad code, but then adapts and fixes your error during runtime.
 * LISP-like syntax.
 * Function notation.
-* Ability to use all functions as LTR infix operators.
+* Ability to use all functions as LTR infix operators using "Fang Notation".

 ### Cons -
 * Lower level concepts, like byte manipulations and custom normalization, aren't friendly.